Vitamin C: The immune system builder that’s right in your fridge!

 In addition to these foods, lots of other fruits, veggies, and herbs are rich in vitamin C. Here’s a list of some of the most common ones:

-With this many easy-to-find (and delicious) options, it’s simple to obtain your daily dose of vitamin C. So whether you opt for a supplement or reach for the fruits and veggies, it’s a cinch to strengthen your virus-fighting armor!
+With this many easy-to-find (and delicious) options, it’s simple to obtain your daily dose of vitamin C. So whether you opt for a supplement or reach for the fruits and veggies, it’s a cinch to strengthen your immune system armor!

 Keep Positive and Stay Healthy!